mtykhenko/davinci-kata/architecture-decisions/0007-infrastructure-and-deployment.md

 ## Context

 During initial session with a customer deployment to the Cloud was announced as a desired option.
-From another side, project budjet is limited which means:
+From another side, project budget is limited which means:
 - upfront infrastructure costs are undesired
 - infrastructure management should be cheap

 ## Decision

-Solution should be designed for one of major cloud providers MVP should be based on managed servives as much as possible
+Solution should be designed for one of major cloud providers MVP should be based on managed services as much as possible

 ## Consequences